biplovelamsal/ai-ml-dataflow-scheduling/README.md

-# Distributed Object Detection with DDP, FSDP, and DeepSpeed ZeRO
+# Distributed Object Detection with DDP, FSDP and DeepSpeed ZeRO

 ## 📌 Overview